-On average, most assistants work for 5-10 hours a week, however the expected hours may vary depending on the faculty member's needs.
-In the application, you will enter the total budget you are requesting.
-When setting the hourly wage, faculty should consider the duties expected of the assistant and consult Student Employment Guidelines.
+Typically, assistants work 5-10 hours weekly, but this may vary based on faculty requirements.
+In your application, indicate your total budget.
+When determining hourly wages, faculty should consider the duties expected and consult the Student Employment Guidelines.

 If helpful, you can calculate the total amount of your request as follows: